-Martha Nussbaum received her BA from NYU and her MA and PhD from Harvard.
+Martha C. Nussbaum received her BA from NYU and her MA and PhD from Harvard.
 She has taught at Harvard University, Brown University, and Oxford University.
-From 1986 to 1993, Nussbaum was a research advisor at the World Institute for Development Economics Research, Helsinki, a part of the United Nations University.
+From 1986 to 1993, while teaching at Brown, Nussbaum was a research advisor at the World Institute for Development Economics Research, Helsinki, a part of the United Nations University.

 Christine Korsgaard is Arthur Kingsley Porter Professor of Philosophy at Harvard University.
 This talk, the 2008 Dewey Lecture in Law and Philosophy, was recorded November 5, 2008, as part of Animal Law Week, sponsored by the McCormick Companions' Fund.

 This panel, featuring Pamela Alexander (Director, Animal Law Program, Animal Legal Defense Fund), Jordan Matyas (State Director, Illinois, Humane Society of the United States), and Delci Winders (Associate at Meyer, Glitzenstein & Crystal) was recorded November 5, 2008, as part of Animal Law Week.